net-lisias-ksp/Principia/Concepts.md

 Similarly, for the reference frame that fixes the target vessel, the closest approaches are visible on the trajectory, with separation and speed in the target LVLH frame.

-In reference frames whose reference plane in an orbital plane (that is, the barycentric frame, the body-centred parent-aligned frame, and the target LVLH frame), the nodes intersecting the orbital plane of the target vessel are shown.
-They are labelled with the AN and DN markers—ascending node and descending node—; the component of the velocity that is orthogonal to the orbital plane is shown (this corresponds to stock's angle display on nodes, but works for arbitrary trajectories).
+When the reference plane of the plotting frame is an orbital plane (that is, when the plotting frame is a barycentric frame, a body-centred parent-aligned frame, or the target LVLH frame), the nodes intersecting the orbital plane of the target vessel are shown.
+They are labelled with the AN and DN markers, for ascending node and descending node.
+The component of the velocity that is orthogonal to the orbital plane is shown (this corresponds to stock's angle display on nodes, but works for arbitrary trajectories).

 # Navball